Jeffro80/Assessments_Analyser/README.md

 # Functions

+## Analyse Module

+Perform analysis on the completion of a specific module within a course.
+Outputs a file with the number of students completing the module each month, and another file with the Student ID, Name, Email and month completed for the required module.

 ## Create Master Completion File

 Creates a Master Completion file for a course.
 This file tracks the completion